anthill/DeepWine/Servo/README.md

 node learnWithCatProj.js
 ```

-Here, there is no overfitting by definition, because we use the input representation update.

 ## Some results

 Be careful, we didn't care about overfitting.
-If you use our method without embedding, you will face massive overfitting (we loop through the same dataset over and over), so you should have very very good results (something like a 0.99 Pearson).
+If you use our method without embedding, you will face massive overfitting (we loop through the same dataset over and over), so you should have very very good results (something like a 0.97 Pearson).

 If you use our method with embedding, the training results won't be as good as without embedding, because there is almost no overfitting.
 Indeed, since we update the inputs' representation at every step, the model can't learn "by heart".